Winterfylleth (band): History

 In 2015, they received the award for "best underground band" at the Metal Hammer Golden Gods Awards.
 On 2 August 2016 the band announced the album cover and title of their fifth album, The Dark Hereafter.
 On 4 August, they confirmed the release date as 30 September.
 They released the track 'Ensigns of Victory' in advance of the album's release.
 The band released their sixth album titled The Hallowing of Heirdom on 6 April 2018.
 The band released their seventh album, The Reckoning Dawn, on 8 May 2020.
 Metal Hammer named it as the 28th best metal album of 2020.
 Metal Hammer Germany voted the album as the #1 Black Metal album of 2020.

+In late 2020, Russell Dobson replaced Dan Capp on lead guitar.
+Followings Russell’s integration into the fold, the band returned in August 2021 to play at the UK's Bloodstock Festival, at Catton Park in Derbyshire..
+In October 2021 the band undertook a week-long run of shows in the UK alongside Ireland’s Dread Sovereign, on their jointly branded Reckoning Warfare Tour.
+Bringing material from the bands' The Reckoning Dawn album (and Dread Sovereign's ‘Alchemical Warfare’ album) live to audiences in the UK for the first time, since their respective 2020 releases.

+In September 2022, the band performed at Prophecy Productions' legendary Prophecy Fest at Balve Cave in Germany.
+In October 2022, the band undertook one of its largest tours to date, performing as special guests on a month long European tour with Gaahl's Wyrd and Gaerea.

+After a period of writing and recording during 2023, Winterfylleth emerged in early 2024 with a run of performances supporting legendary Black Metal band, Emperor at select shows within the UK and Ireland.
+The band quickly followed these shows with appearances at the European festivals Ragnarök and Inferno Festival in Norway.

+The band's history and influence on the Black Metal scene are described in Dayal Patterson's book Black Metal: Evolution of the Cult, which was released in 2024.
+The heavy metal news and review website MetalTalk described the book as "the most acclaimed book on the History of Black Metal".